-What happens if the reviewers say yes to your appeal?
+What happens if the reviewers say yes?

 - If the reviewers say yes to your appeal, then we must keep providing your covered services for as long as it is medically necessary. - You will have to keep paying your share of the costs (such as deductibles or copayments, if these apply).
-In addition, there may be limitations on your covered services (see Chapter 4 of this booklet).
+There may be limitations on your covered services.

-What happens if the reviewers say no to your appeal?
+What happens if the reviewers say no?

-- If the reviewers say no to your appeal, then your coverage will end on the date we have told you.
-We will stop paying our share of the costs of this care on the date listed on the notice. - If you decide to keep getting the home health care, or skilled nursing facility care or Comprehensive Outpatient Rehabilitation Facility (CORF) services after this date when your coverage ends, then you will have to pay the full cost of this care yourself.
+- If the reviewers say no, then your coverage will end on the date we have told you. - If you decide to keep getting the home health care, or skilled nursing facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services after this date when your coverage ends, then you will have to pay the full cost of this care yourself.

-Step 4: If the answer to your Level 1 Appeal is no, you decide if you want to make another appeal.
+Step 4: If the answer to your Level 1 appeal is no, you decide if you want to make another appeal.

-- This first appeal you make is "Level 1" of the appeals process.
-If reviewers say no to your Level 1 Appeal - and you choose to continue getting care after your coverage for the care has ended - then you can make another appeal. - Making another appeal means you are going on to "Level 2" of the appeals process.
+• If reviewers say no to your Level 1 appeal - and you choose to continue getting care after your coverage for the care has ended - then you can make a Level 2 appeal.

-Section 7.4 Step-by-step: How to make a Level 2 Appeal to have our plan cover your care for a longer time
+Section 7.4 Step-by-step: How to make a Level 2 appeal to have our plan cover your care for a longer time

-If the Quality Improvement Organization has turned down your appeal and you choose to continue getting care after your coverage for the care has ended, then you can make a Level 2 Appeal.
-During a Level 2 Appeal, you ask the Quality Improvement Organization to take another look at the decision they made on your first appeal.
-If the Quality Improvement Organization turns down your Level 2 Appeal, you may have to pay the full cost for your home health care, or skilled nursing facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services after the date when we said your coverage would end.
+During a Level 2 appeal, you ask the Quality Improvement Organization to take another look at the decision on your first appeal.
+If the Quality Improvement Organization turns down your Level 2 appeal, you may have to pay the full cost for your home health care, or skilled nursing facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services after the date when we said your coverage would end.